The Power of Gamification: Transforming Users into Loyal Fans

 Gamification is an all-ages show, despite what the name may imply.
 It’s a staple in classrooms and educational technology, sure, but you’ll also run into it for online purchases, business process management, and while picking up a coffee.

 As a technique, let’s take a look at the roots, benefits, and some tips on correctly setting up a gamified experience.

 What is Gamification?

-- Starbucks rewarding us with their unique brand of currency each time we make a purchase.
+- Starbucks rewards and their unique brand of currency that comes with each purchase.